sundaxi/linuxTraining/Linux_Booting.md

 l4:4:wait:/etc/rc.d/rc 4
 l5:5:wait:/etc/rc.d/rc 5
 l6:6:wait:/etc/rc.d/rc 6
+# Trap CTRL-ALT-DELETE
 ca::ctrlaltdel:/sbin/shutdown -t3 -r now
 # When our UPS tells us power has failed, assume we have a few minutes
 # of power left.
 Schedule a shutdown for 2 minutes from now.
+# This does, of course, assume you have powerd installed and your
 # UPS connected and working correctly.
 pf::powerfail:/sbin/shutdown -f -h +2 “Power Failure; System Shutting Down”
 #
 # If power was restored before the shutdown kicked in, cancel it.
+pr:12345:powerokwait:/sbin/shutdown -c “Power Restored; Shutdown Cancelled”
 #
 # Run gettys in standard runlevels
 1:2345:respawn:/sbin/mingetty tty1